 35 On-Line Episodes

 In the summer of 2020 we adapted our own stage adaptation into 35 epsides for live recording on Zoom.
 Despite teh vaguaries of internet connections we found rehearsing and recording these episodes a very effective cure for lockdown melancholy.
-The resultas can be found on our YouTube Channel (with captions) Vimeo Channel (without captions).
+The resultas can be found on our YouTube Channel (with captions) or our Vimeo Channel (without captions)

 Scenes from The Anatomy Of Melancholy